-For Cambridge International AS and A Level Travel and Tourism, candidates can:
+For Cambridge International AS & A Level Travel & Tourism, candidates can:

-- take Papers 1 and 2 only leading to the Cambridge International AS Level qualification or - follow a staged assessment route by taking Papers 1 and 2 (for the Cambridge International AS Level qualification) in one examination series, then Papers 3 and 4 (for the Cambridge International A Level qualification) in a later examination series or
+- take Papers 1 and 2 only leading to the Cambridge International AS Level qualification - follow a staged assessment route by taking Papers 1 and 2 (for the Cambridge International AS Level qualification) in one examination series, then Papers 3 and 4 (for the Cambridge International A Level qualification) in a later examination series or

-• take Papers 1, 2, 3 and 4 in the same examination series, leading to the full Cambridge International A Level.
+• take Papers 1, 2, 3 and 4 in the same examination series, leading to the full Cambridge International A Level

-Component Weighting AS Level A Level Paper 1 The industry 2 hours 30 minutes 67% 33% Candidates answer four questions, each wor question is subdivided into four sub questions stimulus material.
+Component Weig hting AS Level A Level Paper 1 The industry 2 hours 30 minutes 67% 33% Candidates answer four questions, each wort question is subdivided into four sub questions stimulus material.
 Candidates answer all questions.
 Externally assessed.
 100 marks Paper 2 Planning and managing a travel a nd tourism event 33% 17% This is a coursework project which involves p travel and tourism event.
 Candidates work in project individually .
-Internally assessed, externally moderated.
-50 marks Paper 3 Destination marketing 1 hour 30 minutes - 25% Candidates answer two questions, each wor these questions is based on stimulus materia three sub questions.
+0 0 Internally assessed, externally moderated.
+50 marks Paper 3 Destination marketing 1 hour 30 minutes 25% Candidates answer two questions, each wort these questions is based on stimulus materia three sub questions.
 Candidates answer all questions.
 Externally assessed.
-50 marks Paper 4 Destination management 1 hour 30 minutes 25% Candidates answer two questions, each worth 25 marks.
-Each of these questions is based on stimulus material and is subdivided into three sub questions.
+50 marks Paper 4 Destination management 1 hour 30 minutes 25% Candidates answer two questions, each wort these questions is based on stimulus materia three sub questions.
 Candidates answer all questions.
 Externally assessed.
 50 marks